A therapy dog and handler visiting a young girl in the hospital

 If this sounds like your dog, what should you do next??

-In order to apply for most therapy organizations, such as Hand in Paw, your dog must be 18 months or older and he/she must have lived with you for at least the last 6 months.
+In order to apply for most therapy organizations, such as Hand in Paw, Pet Partners, or Alliance of Therapy Dogs, your dog must be 12-24 months old (depending on the organization).
 Your dog also must have completed a group obedience class.
 (We can help with that!)

 While we have loads of fun and helpful courses, the typical obedience track for therapy work starts with Beginner Obedience, then Impulse Control, then Therapy Prep I. Many students also choose to take Therapy Prep II, our outings class, in order to receive extra coaching and practice problem-solving in a public environment.